Home » By Period » Middle Ages » 14 Game-Changing Renaissance Inventions and Discoveries that Shaped Our World

 One of the less-heralded yet profoundly impactful facets of Renaissance inventions lies in metallurgy.

-The Renaissance era, spanning from the 14th to the 17th century, wasn’t just about aesthetic achievements in art and literature; it was also a period of significant scientific and technical advancements.
+The Renaissance, which lasted from the 14th to the 17th century, wasn’t just about aesthetic achievements in art and literature; it was also a period of significant scientific and technical advancements.

 As Europe transitioned out of the Middle Ages, the thirst for knowledge led to innovations in the processing and utilization of metals.